January 1922

 Dorney (2017), pg 31

-Griffith writes to all TDs elected in the 26 counties asking them to attend a meeting on the 14th January aimed at “constituting of a Provisional Government”.
+Griffith writes to all TDs elected in the 26 counties asking them to attend a meeting on January 14th aimed at “constituting of a Provisional Government”.
 He signs it Chairman of the Irish Delegation of Plenipotentiaries.
-(Curran says 12th)

 Macardle (1999), pg ; Curran J M (1980), pg 160